Popeye catalufa: Development

 The eggs, larvae and early juvenile stages of the priacanthid species are pelagic, remaining only in the middle of the water column while they mature.
 Once they have sufficiently grown and found a habitat to settle in, they transform into fully matured crevice and reef dwelling epibenthic fishes.
 The development of this fish involves 4 different stages: the larval stage, the preflexion stage, the postflextion stage, and the fully developed adult form transformation.
 In the preflexion stage the pigmentation starts to appear on the top of the head and underneath the mouth.
 In the time from flexion to post-flexion the pigmentation has spread to the lower part of the supraoccipital spine, increased on the head, increased on the gut, and begun to make its way to the caudal fin.
 By the transformation stage the fish is fully pigmented except on its caudal tail.

-Reproduction - General Behavior and Parental Investment
+Reproduction

 Reproduction of some Pristigengys and Priacanthus species show the eggs being small, spherical, and planktonic from which small larvae hatch with a yolk sac, unpigmented eyes, and undeveloped mouth.
-These fishes let groups of their eggs out into the open water for scattering and don’t show parental care for their eggs.
+These fishes let groups of their eggs out into the open water for scattering and don't show parental care for their eggs.
 The spawning season for this species has been estimated to occur from between August and December as this is when the larvae are primarily spotted.